Love in My Fathers Eyes

 Everything Dad Did Carried Out His Definition of Love

-He found in my mother someone who shared the same belief about love as he and it showed throughout all that they did together, touching everyone in their path with their contagious positive attitude of working hard, and taking pride in all that they accomplished.
+He found in my mother someone who shared the same belief about love as he and it showed throughout all that they did together, touching everyone in their path with their contagious positive attitude full of dedication, hard work, and pride in all that they accomplished.

 My father knew that in order to carry on life successfully, we needed to each play our own part in caring about everyone and everything forever, and from a very deep place.Click To Tweet